Science of Sex: What’s New In Sex Research (Summer 2019 Edition)

 January 9th, 2009

 The Pink Ribbon Petite arrived in very minimal yet classy packaging.
-Vibrator, instructions and included batteries (AA but it’s still nice) were nestled in a tiny cardboard box over which slid a plastic sheath with product name.
-Although it wasn’t as nice as, say, Lelo’s packaging, it was definitely less wasteful and I appreciate that.
+The vibrator, instructions, and included batteries (AA, but it’s still nice) were nestled in a tiny cardboard box over which slid a plastic sheath with the product name.
+Although it wasn’t as nice as, say, Lelo’s packaging, it was definitely less wasteful, and I appreciate that.

 The Petite truly lives up to its name (which translates to small), being only 4 inches long.
 Ideally, it should fit in your hand but I found that this small plastic vibrator was a little too ‘boxy’ in parts, like on the sides.
-Although it seems to be curved well for a woman’s body, I think a more pronounced curved would fit better in my hand.
-I was much more comfortable holding, and using, the Laya Spot.
+Although it seems to be curved well for a woman’s body, I think a more pronounced curve would fit better in my hand.
+I was much more comfortable holding and using the Laya Spot.
 I think it significant to mention that my hands are pretty small so this may be a personal preference.

 The Pink Ribbon Petite is a special vibrator, however.
-First, a portion of all proceeds will go toward the fight against breast cancer.
-I think this is a noble effort but it would be interesting to know just how much a “portion” is.
+First, some proceeds will go toward the fight against breast cancer.
+I think this is a noble effort, but it would be interesting to know just how much a “portion” is.
 Secondly, the plastic is treated so that it feels velvety.
 Holding the Petite in my hand feels great because of its texture.
 The Petite is also feminine and cute, discreet, comes with batteries and is easy to operate.

 The Petite is not, however, my sex toy of choice.
 Starting with the shape, which was just a little awkward for my hand and also did not work to lay this toy flat against my mons.
 The curve was just not enough.
 Because of it’s specific shape, it really doesn’t work so well holding it any other way (like with the controls toward my vagina rather than up toward my mons).